bennekrouf/mayorana/content/queue/memory_mngt_1.md

 ---
-id: "string-vs-str-rust"
+id: string-vs-str-rust
+title: >-
-title: "What is the difference between String and str in Rust?
-When would you use each?"
+  What is the difference between String and str in Rust?
+When would you use each?
-slug: "string-vs-str-rust"
+slug: string-vs-str-rust
-date: "2025-06-30"
+date: '2025-06-30'
-author: "mayo"
+author: mayo
+excerpt: >-
-excerpt: "Expert technical discussion on String vs str in Rust, covering memory management, ownership, and when to use each type."
+  Expert technical discussion on String vs str in Rust, covering memory management, ownership, and when to use each type.
-category: "rust"
+category: rust
 tags:
-  - "rust"
+  - rust
-  - "string"
+  - string
-  - "memory"
+  - memory
-  - "ownership"
+  - ownership
-  - "types"
+  - types
+scheduledFor: '2025-07-09'
+scheduledAt: '2025-07-01T06:55:13.413Z'
 ---

 # What is the difference between String and str in Rust?
 When would you use each?